Baby Carrier Positions By Age (0-24 m): A Quick Guide

 Let’s see its Pros and Cons:

-Inward-facing carrying may be healthier for hip development, especially during the first six months of infancy.”
+Inward-facing carrying may be healthier for hip development.

-Kelleigh’s Quick Tip: The M-position (also called the spread-squat position) is how your baby’s legs and hips should naturally sit when in a baby carrier—especially during the early months (1-6 months).
+Kelleigh’s Quick Tip: The M-position (also called the spread-squat position) is how your baby’s legs and hips should sit in a carrier, and it matters most in the early months.

-Think of it like this: their knees should be higher than their bum, with legs forming a soft “M” shape.
+Think of it like this: their knees should be higher than their bum, with the legs making a soft “M” shape.

 Quick M-Position Checklist:

-- Baby’s face is visible and close enough to kiss
+- Face visible without moving fabric, and close enough to kiss

 2. Front Facing Outwards: